TaSCA

 – Language adapted from the Peace Africa Children’s Ensemble’s TaSCA Proposal

-THE COMMUNITY OF KASASA HAS A VISION
+THE COMMUNITY OF KASASA HAD A VISION

 The rural municipality of Kasasa, Uganda has formed a Community Board, and partnered with the Peace Africa Children’s Ensemble – a trusted local arts and education nonprofit – to collaborate on the Tat Sat Community Academy, or the TaSCA project.

-The TaSCA project has THREE PILLARS.
-These three pillars are dynamic and interwoven, putting the local initiative on a path towards autonomy and sustainability in 3 years.
+The TaSCA project has THREE PILLARS These three pillars are dynamic and interwoven, putting the local initiative on a path towards autonomy and sustainability in 3 years.

 THE THREE PILLARS OF THE TASCA PROJECT